ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Introduction

-To establish high quality and ready-to-use articulated-object assets, researchers expect the following four aspects to be addressed carefully. \begin{itemize} \item \textbf{Visual Realism.} Assets should be constructed with precise geometric meshes and high-resolution textures to ensure a photorealistic appearance.
-The amount of triangular faces should be optimized to guarantee real-time simulation performance. \item \textbf{Modular Interaction.} Digital assets should possess interactive capabilities, such as activating a light switch to automatically illuminate the light.
-These interactive features should be modular to ensure reusability across different scenarios. \item \textbf{Physical Fidelity.} Precise collision meshes and dynamic joint parameters of articulated objects are essential to ensure that simulated motion faithfully replicates real-world physics and kinetics. \item \textbf{Simulation Friendliness.} Information expanding simulation usages such as pixel-level interaction affordance annotations and accompanied scenes are encouraged.
-Meanwhile, open-source assets compatible to various simulation platforms and replicable asset creation process should be provided. \end{itemize}
+The main bottleneck for articulated object datasets lies in asset quality rather than quantity; to this end, we identify four key aspects that require careful consideration. \begin{itemize} \item \textbf{Visual Realism.} Assets should be constructed with precise geometric meshes and high-resolution textures to ensure a photorealistic appearance.
+The amount of triangular faces should be optimized to guarantee real-time simulation performance. \item \textbf{Modular Interaction.} Assets should support interactivity (e.g., toggling a switch to turn on a light).
+These interactions should be modular to enable reuse across scenarios. \item \textbf{Physical Fidelity.} Accurate collision geometry and joint dynamics (stiffness, damping, friction) of articulated assets are essential for simulated motion to faithfully reproduce real-world kinematics and dynamics. \item \textbf{Simulation Friendliness.} Information that expands simulation usage, such as pixel-level affordance annotations and accompanying scenes, is encouraged.
+Meanwhile, open-source assets compatible with various simulation platforms and a replicable asset creation process should be provided. \end{itemize}

 To meet the mentioned requirements, we introduce \ours, a high-quality and readily deployable suite of \textit{\textbf{\underline{Art}}iculated-object digital assets with \textbf{\underline{V}}isual realism, modular \textbf{\underline{I}}nteraction}, and \textit{\textbf{\underline{P}}hysical fidelity}, designed to facilitate the learning and evaluation of diverse manipulation skills such as rotating, clicking, pulling, and pressing.
 As illustrated in Fig.~\ref{fig:motivation}, \ours encompasses both articulated object models and complementary indoor-scene assets, all meticulously authored by professional 3D modelers under a unified asset specification to ensure consistent visual quality and realism.
-Physical properties are precisely calibrated via system identification to align with real-world dynamics, thereby enhancing the physical fidelity.
+Physical properties are precisely tuned to reproduce real-world dynamics, thereby enhancing the physical fidelity.
 Furthermore, \ours provides pixel-level affordance annotations and uniquely embeds interaction semantics directly into the assets, enabling modular reuse and scalable behavior modeling.